32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 The steering system is important for controlling a vehicle’s direction and allowing the driver to influence its movement.
 It is present in the front portion of the car.

-It transforms the rotational input from the steering wheel into a swiveling motion.
-A small turn of the wheel results in a proportionally minor change in the car’s path.
+It transforms the rotational input from the steering wheel into a swiveling motion—a small turn of the wheel results in a proportionally minor change in the car’s path.

 This design makes it easy for the driver to navigate with minimal effort.
 It reduces the force needed to turn the car, offering excellent handling and reliable control regardless of road conditions.